cfernan3/CSC510-Project/SERVICE/README.md

 ### Services

-Emailing reports: We used nodemailer module to integrate with Google's GMail API to effectively send email reports to the end users.
-Storing standing responses:

 Modules:
 main.js - handles the conversation between the bot and the user for all 3 use cases
 config.js - has helper functions and data for storing and modifying the standup config
 standup.js - has helper functions and data for conducting a standup session with each participant
-report.js - has helper functions for report compilation and sharing
+report.js - has helper functions for report compilation and sharing (uses nodemailer module to integrate with Google's GMail API to send email reports)
+sheets.js - storing/retreiving standup responses to/from google sheets

 ### Selenium Testing
 Please find the Selenium test Maven folder [here](Selenium).